 The vendor design review gives the vendor early feedback on the use of new or novel design features and approaches.
-These may be new materials for SSCs, or engineering standards and methodologies which may not have been previously employed in Canada.
+These may be new materials for structures, systems and components, or engineering standards and methodologies that may not have been previously employed in Canada.